 But let me hasten to reassure you that this is not an insurmountable obstacle!!

-Your child can still graduate high school and go on to college even if they haven’t met ALL of the requirements.
+When your homeschooled teen is behind, they can still graduate high school and go on to college even if they haven’t met ALL of the requirements.

 For classes like English and Math, colleges have prep courses that a freshman can take before jumping into the college level courses for those subjects.
 Passing those means you have objective validation that they are now ready, even if they may not have been before.